trampgeek/jobe/README.md

 which may help with broken installs on other systems, too.

-### Setting pylint3 options (if you want pylint)
+### Setting up pylint (if you want it)

+Firstly, install pylint for your required version of python (assumed here to be python3) with the command:

+    sudo -H python3 -m pip install pylint

-If you're going to use pylint, you also need to build the /etc/pylintrc file to set the default options with one of the following commands, which must be run as root (don't just try prefixing the command with sudo, as the output redirection will fail).
+You also need to build the /etc/pylintrc file to set the default options with one of the following commands, which must be run as root (don't just try prefixing the command with sudo, as the output redirection will fail).

 Firstly try the command:

-    pylint3 --reports=no --score=n --generate-rcfile > /etc/pylintrc
+    pylint --reports=no --score=n --generate-rcfile > /etc/pylintrc

-If that gives you an error "no such option: --score" (which happens with older versions of pylint3), try instead
+If that gives you an error "no such option: --score" (which happens with older versions of pylint), try instead

-    pylint3 --reports=no --generate-rcfile > /etc/pylintrc
+    pylint --reports=no --generate-rcfile > /etc/pylintrc

 ### Installing Jobe